Menopause usually starts between the age of 45 and 55.

 Treatment for early menopause is often to replace the missing hormones.
 This is usually the combined contraceptive pill or hormone replacement therapy (HRT).

 You may not be able to have hormonal treatment if you've had certain types of cancer, such as breast cancer.
+This is because of the increased risk of cancer coming back.

 Your GP will tell you about other treatment options and lifestyle changes to help protect your health.